A Simple Harmonic Universe

-How realistic are these models?
-In particular, can we embed realistic $\Lambda$CDM cosmologies, with a preceding phase of inflation, into the expansion phase of one of our cycles in the $\gamma \ll 1$ case?
-This would require a transition from radiation (and then matter) dominance during expansion to curvature (and our ``solid") dominance near the following bounce.
+Can we embed realistic $\Lambda$CDM cosmologies, with a preceding phase of inflation, into the expansion phase of one of our cycles in the $\gamma \ll 1$ case?
+This would require a transition from radiation/matter dominance during expansion to curvature/``solid" dominance near the following bounce.
 Given their relative scalings with $a$, this may require the radiation and matter modes to be ``Higgsed" above a large energy scale.
 As we have seen, such a universe with $\gamma \ll 1$ appears unstable.
 However, we were maximally pessimistic in ignoring free streaming; could this effect vitiate the growth of inhomogeneous perturbations?
-Alternatively, for the stable, eternal $\gamma \sim 1$ cosmologies, can we envision a Universe which begins in such a phase, persists there for a long period, and then tunnels to a realistic inflationary Universe?
-Could either of these possibilities demonstrate that our observed universe might not have emerged from an initial singularity?
+Alternatively, for the stable, eternal $\gamma \sim 1$ cosmologies, can we envision a Universe which begins in such a phase, persists there for a long period, and then transitions to a realistic inflationary Universe \cite{Biswas:2011qe}?
+Could either of these possibilities demonstrate that our observed universe might not have emerged from an initial singularity \cite{uslong}?